mahuntington/panpsychism/projects/project_03/README.md

 * A **working app, built by you**, hosted somewhere on the internet
 * A **link to your hosted working app**
 * A **git repository hosted on Github**  NOT inside your wdi-remote repository.
 Frequent commits dating back to the very beginning of the project
-* **A ``readme.md`` file** with explanations of the technologies used, the approach taken, a link to your live site, installation instructions, unsolved problems, etc.
+* **A ``readme.md`` file** with explanations of the technologies used, the approach taken, a link to your live site, a link to your daily tracker, your user stories, mvp, stretch goals, installation instructions, unsolved problems, etc.

 Most importantly a **technical demonstration** of your app which: